cubing/cubing.js/README.md

 ## Contributing

+If you would like to contribute to the development of `cubing.js`, please refer to our [contribution guidelines](CONTRIBUTING.md).

 Development relies on [node](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/getting-started) (installing `node` will install `npm` as well).
 Once you have installed those, you can run:

 ```shell